 Applying for a scholarship

-Applications are open until Friday 18th June for a Leader Scholar for 2021/22.
+The next scholarship award will be in 2022.
 Masters students of the baroque violin, or those who have completed their masters degree within the past three years, are eligible to apply.
-Click here for full details and application instructions.
+Click here for full details of the 2021 application process; for further information contact us here.

 Current and Previous Award Holders